stuartwilsondev/twitter-connector/README.md

 The getStream Method takes 2 arguments.
 - $username.
-The user whose timeline we with to get
+The user whose timeline we wish to get
 - $noOfTweets (default 10).
 The number of tweets to retrieve